Learned Collusion: Duopoly

 \section{Duopoly}

-In this Section, we revisit \citet{calvano20} in light of our approach. \citeauthor{calvano20} study a duopoly game where each player has finitely many price alternatives $p_{i}\in A_{i}$, with profits $\pi_{i}(p)$ depending on the profile of prices $p=(p_{i},p_{j})$.
+In this Section, we revisit \citet{calvano20} in light of our approach.
+We consider a duopoly game where each player has finitely many price alternatives $p_{i}\in A_{i}$, with profits $\pi_{i}(p)$ depending on the profile of prices $p=(p_{i},p_{j})$.
 Profits are determined by

-where $\mu$ is an index of horizontal differentiation (the limit case $\mu\simeq0$ corresponding to perfect substitutes) and $d_{i}$ an index of vertical differentiation.
-In simulations below, we set $d=2,\mu=1/6$ and $c=1$.
+where $\mu$ is an index of horizontal differentiation (the limit case $\mu\simeq0$ corresponding to perfect substitutes) and $d$ a demand parameter.
+In simulations below, we set $d=2$ and $c=1$, and make comparative statics with respect to $y\equiv1/\mu$.
 We also assume a finite number of prices, $p^{k}=1.4+k0.1$ with $k\in\{0,...,6\}$.
-We report the payoff matrix in the \hyperref[app4]{Appendix}.
-The Nash equilibrum of this game has $p^{\ast}=1.4$ (i.e., $k_{1}^{\ast}=k_{2}^{\ast }=0$), yielding $1.97$ to each player, and joint profits are maximized for $p^{\ast\ast}=1.9$, (i.e., $k_{1}^{\ast\ast}=k_{2}^{\ast\ast}=5$), yielding $3.53$ to each player.\footnote{As explained in the Introduction, one difference between \citet{calvano20} and our work is that we study a setup where experimentation does \textit{not} vanish.
-Under non-vanishing experimentation, some cooperation is feasible even under Q-learning: with two prices, the game typically has the structure of a prisonner's dilemma, for which we know that some cooperation is feasible under naive Q-learning.}
+To fix ideas, we report the payoff matrices for $y=6$ and $y=10$.
+In both cases, the Nash equilibrium obtains for $k=0$ and the welfare maximizing choice obtains for $k=5$, with the corresponding payoffs indicated in bold.
+A higher $y$ results in stronger incentives to undercut the other player when $k>0$.

+These games can be thought of generalizations of the prisoner's dilemma to more than two actions, with $y$ characterizing the strength of competition.

 In the spirit of our previous exercise, we study the long-run properties of naive policy rules where agents take the action with highest $Q$-value (unless they experiment).\footnote{Note that when players experiment, we assume uniform experimentation over all available strategies.
-An alternative assumption could be that experimentation is only on ``nearby" strategies, or driven by relative $Q$-values.} We then move to $Qb-$equilibria where players use biased policy rules.
+An alternative assumption could be that experimentation is only on \textquotedblleft nearby" strategies, or driven by relative $Q$-values.} We then move to $Qb-$equilibria where players use biased policy rules.
 To fix ideas, we use biased policy rules which take the action that maximizes the biased criteria